Solid-Interactive/solid-book/devops/aws/ec2/increasing-volume-size/README.md

 http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html

-Note that

-1. Optionally stop ec2 instance,
+1. Optionally stop ec2 instance if downtime is not a concern
 1. *Note root device* (often `/dev/sda1` )
 1. Note id of instance and look for volume based on that id in volumes (use search)
     1. Name the volume